GENESEE COUNTY AQUATICS

 Level 2: Students will continue to practice and build upon basic skills from Level 1, without assistance from an instructor, and perform more skills with limited aid of a flotation device.
 In Level 2, students build up endurance to swim 10 to 15 yards on their front and back.
 Students are introduced to integrated arm and leg action, submerging face while swimming, diving in the deep end, and submerging to retrieve an object from the bottom of the shallow end.
 Before moving up to Level 3, students should be able to swim 10-15 yards without the use of a floatation device or an instructor’s assistance.

 Level 3: Students further refine the skills they have learned and build them to become more like those normally when swimming.
 In Level 3, students will learn the breaststroke kick and the butterfly kick.
 Instructors will work on stroke technique for front and back crawl, as well as build on diving skills.
 By the end of this level students should be able to swim multiple lengths of the pool, in different strokes.

 Level 4: In Level 4, students work to further improve their stroke technique, as well as endurance for the crawl stroke, elementary backstroke, back crawl, breaststroke and butterfly.
 Children will be introduced to fins, flip turns, open turns, and some swimming competition terms.
-By the end of this level students should be able to swim 50-100 yards of various strokes.
+By the end of this level students should be able to swim 50 to 100 yards of various strokes.